yurikodesu/clean11/README.md

 # Windows Defender:
 - Use autounattend-no-defender.xml if you also want Defender gone after a fresh Windows install.
 - Otherwise stick to the regular autounattend if you want to continue using Windows Defender.
+- Also disables UAC, Smart App Control, and SmartScreen in Edge and Windows.

 # How do I use it?:
 - Couldn't find anything better than [memstechtips's guide on the same.](https://github.com/memstechtips/UnattendedWinstall?tab=readme-ov-file#old-methods)